jquintanaw/servers_list/README.md

-# LoginWeb
+# GestorServidores

-A Symfony-based web application for server management with user authentication and admin interface.
+A Symfony-based web application for multitenant server management that allows clients to manage their contracted resources include web and API access.

 ## Description